dymmond/esmerald/docs/en/docs/extras/query-params.md

 ## Query and Path parameters

-Since Esmerald is intelligent enough to distinguish path parameters and query parameters automatically, that also means you can have multiple of both combined.
+Since Ravyn is intelligent enough to distinguish path parameters and query parameters automatically, that also means you can have multiple of both combined.

 !!!
 Warning